A topic from the subject of Distillation in Chemistry.

 Role of Boiling Points in Distillation

-• Boiling Point Difference: The efficiency of distillation depends on the difference in boiling points between the components of the mixture.
+• Boiling Point Difference: The efficiency of distillation depends on the significant difference in boiling points between the components of the mixture.
+A larger difference allows for easier and more efficient separation.

-• Boiling Point Elevation: The boiling point of a liquid increases when a non-volatile impurity is added.
+• Boiling Point Elevation: The boiling point of a pure solvent is elevated when a non-volatile solute is added.
+This phenomenon is described by colligative properties and is related to the concentration of the solute.

 Main Concepts:

 Boiling points determine which components of a mixture will vaporize at specific temperatures.
-Different components condense at different temperatures, allowing for separation.
+The component with the lowest boiling point will vaporize first.

-* Simple distillation is suitable for separating liquids with large boiling point differences.
+Simple distillation is suitable for separating liquids with large boiling point differences because the components vaporize and condense at distinctly different temperatures.

 Role of Boiling Points in Distillation